Tracing the movement of medicines across space, language and time.

 Asian Civilisations Museum, Singapore

 Medicinal substances, or medical drugs, travelled across regions, communities and time.
 In each new context, they were differently understood and given different names, making it difficult for historians to track their movements.
+Please visit A Plant for the End of the World to learn more about how early Daoists understood the value of Atractylodes, and how it straddled domains we might consider religious and medical.

 Whether as magical substance or natural product, as dispellers of demons, or winds or fevers, as emblems of the power of local knowledge or as rare exotics from far off lands, materia medica were volatile, potent substances, which carried important cultural meanings and transformed local medical practice and knowledge.